The Great ShakeOut is October 18!

 CSUN Police Strengthen Positive Relationship with Campus Community

-To enhance the California State University, Northridge Department of Police Services’ strong relationship with the community, officers began this week using body-worn cameras when in the field.
+To enhance the California State University, Northridge Department of Police Services’ strong relationship with the community, in late August 2017 officers began using body-worn cameras when in the field.

 CSUN’s police department is one of the first in the CSU system to deploy the cameras.
 In addition to the transparency and accountability provided by the cameras’ recordings, numerous studies have shown they encourage respectful behavior by both officers and members of the public, said CSUN Chief of Police Anne Glavin.
 Members of the community will see the cameras on the upper center of the officer’s chest and a “red” light indicating the camera is active.